 For our family, gentle parenting was an answer to a festering problem.
 How could I teach my children to be kind and patient when I was reacting to them with harshness and anger?

 In parenting, the fruit that we see growing in our children’s lives is often the result of what they’re seeing in us.
 My children were on the receiving end of my frustration and anger, so that’s what they started to display with one another.

 It was one thing for me to justify my harsh reactions and blame them on my children’s poor behavior, but when I saw what it looked like from the outside of an argument (as I watched my children reacting the way they had learned from me), it didn’t look so justifiable anymore.

 I couldn’t just preach patience, peace, forgiveness and love to them.
 Children are example sponges.
 If I wanted their behavior to change, I had to live it.
 I had to learn to walk out the principles that I wanted them to learn.
 (And instill the gospel deeply within them, which is a different post for a different day.)

 In our home, the act of parenting gently isn’t about giving in, letting our kids run our house, or allowing them to nearly get away with murder.
 Instead, it’s about mercy, empathy, discipleship, and yes, teaching them to follow rules given by authority.

-Even though I can never come close to God’s goodness, I pray to be even fractionally as merciful as He is.
-If it wasn’t for His mercy, where would I be?
+Even though I can never come close to God’s goodness, I pray to be even a fraction as merciful as He is.
+If it wasn’t for His mercy, where would we be?
 Even on my best days, I’m in desperate need of it.
-Thankfully, my Father doesn’t turn me away.
+Thankfully, the Father doesn’t turn me away.